chuxinyuan/driller/content/post/robjhyndman-com-hyndsight-quarto-templates-html.md

 <tbody><tr>
 <td valign="top">
 <pre><code>quarto use template numbats/monash-quarto-letter</code></pre>
-<p>This will install the extension and create an example qmd file ...
+<p>This will install the extension and create an example ...